 “Curiosity is the key to connecting and staying connected.”

 -FROM A CURIOUS MIND BY BRIAN GLAZER

-While it may be a challenge to walk through steps I through 5 above, you always have time to get connected in the flow of your work.
+While it may be a challenge to walk through steps 1 through 5, you always have time to get connected in the flow of your work.
 We can create connection through intentional and planned time set aside, or we can create it in the micro-moments in our work.